Logo

-Ted Knight was a member of A Company, 296th Combat Engineer Battalion, earning five battle stars while serving in the European Theatre.
+Ted Knight withdrew from high school to enlist in the United States Army during World War II and was a member of Company A, 296th Combat Engineer Battalion, earning five campaign stars while serving in the European Theater of Operations.

 2.